 Support for Individuals

-Lincolnshire County Council is able to offer support directly to vulnerable individuals.
+Lincolnshire County Council is co-ordinating support for vulnerable individuals.
 You can register that you need help here or by calling 01522 782189.

 Gov.uk has launched a vulnerable persons registration service for anyone who did not receive a letter automatically notifying them of their at-risk status, but who does still identify themselves as vulnerable.

-City of Lincoln Council have launched their new community help email address and phone number.
-They say: We have created a signposting service to support those who are vulnerable or self-isolating.
+City of Lincoln Council have launched their signposting and befriending service to support those who are vulnerable or self-isolating.
 The service aims to help connect vulnerable people to community support projects across the city such as food banks and food delivery services from local businesses.
-Anyone in need of information on where to get help can call the dedicated phone lines on 01522 873461/873374 or email firstname.lastname@example.org
+Anyone in need of information on where to get help can call the dedicated phone lines on 01522 873461/ 873374 or email firstname.lastname@example.org

 The council has also shared a Good Citizen Guide outlining the types of activity that community members might undertake during this time.